 Goodall ventured to Africa for the first time in 1960, when she was just 26.
 In the Gombe Stream region of what is now Tanzania, she began researching wild chimpanzees, equipped with only a pair of binoculars and a notebook.
 In the half-century since, her work has grown to encompass global conservation education and countless initiatives on behalf of the world’s endangered great apes.

-The Jane Goodall Institute, which she founded in 1977, is hosting an online “Google Hangout” birthday party for her, which you can attend via this website.
+The Jane Goodall Institute, which she founded in 1977, is hosting an online “Google Hangout” birthday party for her.
 Guests will be able to share wishes, ask questions or otherwise participate in the festivities by posting on Google+, Facebook or Twitter using the hashtag #80yearsofJane.

 Other than this virtual celebration, Jane prefers that her landmark birthday not be observed with parties or presents, but with commitments to help advance the mission of the institute and its programs.
 The institute’s website has plenty of ideas for how you can participate, from dedicating a community-based Roots & Shoots project to Jane, to giving a monetary gift that will enhance the capacity of the Tchimpounga Chimpanzee Rehabilitation Center in the Republic of Congo.